Hearts join other Scots on 'massive learning curve'

 "Hearts don't have a big enough squad to play Thursday, Sunday every week," said Preston.
 "They've lost key players to injury, and there's not enough quality there."

-Neilson is a promising talent who had played just 10 times for Dundee United before his summer move to Tynecastle.
+Defender Neilson is a promising talent who had played just 10 times for Dundee United before his summer move to Tynecastle.
 His inexperience was laid bare with a tug on Luka Jovic's shirt to earn a red card.

-"A very inexperienced and young back three to play against a £60m striker who was at Real Madrid, so these guys will learn from that," said Neilson.
+"A very inexperienced and young back three to play against a £60m striker who was at Real Madrid, so these guys will learn from that," said manager Neilson.

 "If you switch off for half a second against these players, you lose goals.
 I felt at times we were reactive instead of proactive.
 We have to be more proactive and have more belief."